leehaesung/iotf-rtd/docs/applications/api.rst

 - Connection problem determination (list device connection log events).
 - Last event cache (view the last event for a specific device).
 - Device management request operations (list device management requests, initiate a request, clear request status, get details of a request, get list of request statuses for each affected device,  get request status for a specific device).
-- Usage management (retrieve number of active devices over a period of time, retrieve amount of storage used by historical event data, retrieve total amount of data used).
+- Usage management (retrieve total amount of data used).
 - Publish events on behalf of devices (beta)
 - Service status queries (retrieve service statuses for an organization).